-Mr. Kuah serves on the board of The Hour Glass Limited.
+Mr. Kuah serves on the board of The Hour Glass Limited and Sing Investments & Finance Limited.
 He is a Council Member of the Singapore National Employers Federation and the Singapore Chinese Chamber of Commerce and Industry.

 Mr. Andrew Suckling - holds a Master of Arts (Honours) Degree from Oxford University and is a member of the Institute of Chartered Accountants in England and Wales.
-He was appointed as an Independent Director of UOB-Kay Hian Holdings Limited on 3 May 2016 and is Chairman of the Remuneration Committee and a member of the Nominating Committee.
+From 3 May 2016, he was appointed as an Independent Director of UOB-Kay Hian Holdings Limited, Chairman of the Remuneration Committee and a member of the Nominating Committee.